 Attempts to control the Dutch seagull population

-The Dutch have tried to deal with the seagulls before, but the great adaptability of the birds has made all such attempts fail.
+The Dutch have tried to deal with seagulls before, but the birds’ great adaptability has made all such attempts fail.

 Now, the seagulls are allowed to roam free through the skies of the Netherlands.

-Several ineffective measures were applied in the past to deal with the pesky seagulls.
+Several ineffective measures were applied to deal with the pesky seagulls.

-Others have tried to reintroduce foxes in the dune landscape to control the population of seagulls, but our lovely birds have replaced the dunes for the city, also rendering these measures ineffective.
+Others have tried reintroducing foxes into the dune landscape to control the population of seagulls.
+Still, our lovely birds have replaced the dunes with the city, rendering these measures ineffective.

 READ MORE | Hat glued to pigeon in Amsterdam: animal rights groups furious

-Lastly, there’s been attempts to replace their eggs with fake eggs, but this has turned out to be pointless and expensive.
+Lastly, there have been attempts to replace their eggs with fake eggs, but this has turned out to be pointless and expensive.

 Overall, seagulls see through all and every human plot against them.